m-laszkiewicz/Comparing-feature-extraction-methods-with-BioTrove-dataset/README.md

 **CODE TO REPRODUCE RESULTS OF EXPERIMENT EXISTS IN THE FOLLOWING FILES**:
   - The **Data Preprocessing** file contains code to load in the clustering biotrove image dataset and metadata (49,633 image subset of original BioTrove dataset with corresponding metadata csv file), perform transforms on images, create custom dataset subclass, and create a dataloader.
 Since all four feature extraction methods function using the same preprocessing strategy, a separate file has been used for this code.
 [Data preprocessing code here](Data_Preprocessing.ipynb)
-  - Each of the four extraction methods has its own, uniquely named section.
-Each individual section includes an explanation of the particular extraction method used as well as code to perform that method.
+  - Each of the four extraction methods has its own, uniquely named file in which you will find a notebook showing the code to run the extraction method and visualize the embeddings.
 The four extraction method files include:
       - **Single-layer ResNet50 feature extraction**
       - **Double-layer ResNet50 feature extraction**
       - **Double-layer ResNet101 feature extraction**
       - **Double-layer ResNet50 + supervised contrastive learning feature extraction**
-  - The **Embedding Visualization** file contains information on the visualization method used as well as the code to visualize the embeddings extracted using any of the extraction methods listed above.
-Since only one visualization method was used, and it is compatible with all the extraction methods, the visualization method exists as an individual file.

-My recommendation for **reproducing the experiment** is to open up a blank notebook (jupyter, colab, etc.), and **copy and paste the code** from the "Data Preprocessing" file, the desired feature extraction method file, and "Embedding Visualization" file into the notebook.
+My recommendation for **reproducing the experiment** is to open up a blank notebook (jupyter, colab, etc.), and **copy and paste the code** from the "Data Preprocessing" notebook and the desired feature extraction method notebook.
 Each individual file includes the import statements necessary for that specific code at the top and is designed to be ready to use as is.
-The **only edit necessary** is the addition of your **unique file paths** to the image directory and the metadata csv. **Instructions for downloading the data** are included in the Data Preprocessing file.
+The **only edit necessary** is the addition of your **unique file paths** to the image directory and the metadata csv. **Instructions for downloading the data** are included in the [Data Preprocessing markdown file](Data Preprocessing.md).

 Lastly, a **Reflection** file is included in the main branch to communicate my reflections about the experiemnt: what worked, what didn't, and why?